EaylZwigembom/CS50-Notes/Week 4 - Memory/Concepts/Memory.md

 ![Same string HI with a pointer pointing to it](https://cs50.harvard.edu/x/notes/4/cs50Week4Slide086.png "hi pointer")

-Notice how a pointer called `s` tells the compiler where the first byte of the string exists in memory.
+Notice that `s` tells the computer where the string starts, and when you print a string there is a loop that just goes over each character until it reaches the `NUL` character in the last index of the string([[Strings]]).

 Modify your code as follows:
 ```